tilt-dev/tilt.build/blog/_posts/2019-10-28-build-cache-spark-joy.md

 You can kill all of your birds (...whales?) with one stone with [`docker system prune`](https://docs.docker.com/engine/reference/commandline/system_prune/), which basically does all of the above.

-(It can be especially satisfying to watch your disk usage with `watch -d docker system df` as you prune, and see the numbers drop before your eyes.)
+It can be especially satisfying to watch your disk usage with `watch -d docker system df` (you may need to `brew install watch`) as you prune, and see the numbers drop before your eyes.

 ## How does Tilt deal with this?